Principal bundles under reductive groups: Reductive subgroupoids

-For the remainder of this paper, we work over a field of characteristic $0$.
+For the remainder of the paper, we work over a field of characteristic $0$.

-In this section we determine the conditions under which the existence and uniqueness up to conjugacy of Levi subgroups of an affine $k$\nd group carry over to transitive affine groupoids.
-In general Levi subgroupoids of a transitive affine groupoid do not exist, but when they do exist any two of them are conjugate.
-It will be shown in Corollary~\ref{c:Levifun} belows that the obstruction to the existence of a Levi subgroupoid is a suitably defined cohomology class.
+In this section we determine the conditions under which a transitive affine groupoid over $H$ contains a reductive subgroupoid over $H$.
+Every reductive subgroupoid of a transitive affine groupoid is contained in a Levi subgroupoid, defined analogously to the Levi subgroups of an affine $k$\nd group (Corollary~\ref{c:redsubgrpd}), and any two Levi subgroupoids are conjugate (Corollary~\ref{c:redconj}).
+The obstruction to the existence of a reductive subgroupoid over $H$ is an appropriate cohomology class (Corollary~\ref{c:Leviclass}), and there is an equivalent condition using representations (Theorem~\ref{t:requiv}).